Sous Vide Steak

 I reach for NY strip and ribeye more than anything else.
 The marbling keeps them juicy through the bath and the fat renders beautifully during the sear.
 I've also done filet mignon when I want something leaner, and it comes out incredibly tender.
 For tougher cuts like sirloin, I extend the cook time to 8 to 10 hours, which breaks down the connective tissue and turns it into something surprisingly tender.

-Can I sous vide steak from frozen?
+Can I cook steak from frozen?

 I do this all the time when I forget to thaw.
 Just add about 1 extra hour to your cook time and plan on an extra minute per side when you sear.
 I've cooked frozen ribeyes and strip steaks this way and the results are just as good as fresh.
 The only thing I watch for is making sure the bag stays submerged since frozen steaks tend to float more at the start.